We’ve hiked more than 100,000 miles with backpacks over the past two decades.

 - Bladder clip can snag gear

-The REI Flash 55 (Men’s) / (Women’s) costs significantly less than comparable backpacking packs, but it doesn’t skimp on quality or features.
-This pack is light, versatile, and comfortable, so it’s a great option for lightweight backpackers on a budget.
+The REI Flash 55 (men’s) / (women’s) costs significantly less than comparable backpacking packs, but it doesn’t skimp on quality or features.
+This pack is light, versatile, and comfortable, so it’s the right choice for backpackers on a budget who want to keep their pack relatively light.

 The Flash 55 has a truly unique element called “Packmod.”
 This modular system allows you to quickly and easily remove the straps and pockets and reconfigure them into several combinations, or you can leave them at home to save weight.
 So the Flash easily transitions from a lightweight weekend backpacking pack to a trusty hauler for heavier loads.

-The Flash 55 is the most affordable backpack on our list, but you’ll want to make sure your pack weight is dialed in before choosing it.
-Hikers carrying more than 30 pounds will likely want to spend a bit more for a bag with a beefier frame, as this pack’s comfort diminishes quickly above that weight.
+The Flash 55 is one of the most affordable backpacks on our list, but you’ll want to make sure your pack weight is dialed in before choosing it.
+Hikers carrying more than 30 pounds will want to spend a bit more for a bag with a beefier frame, as this pack’s comfort diminishes quickly above that weight.
 That said, budget-conscious lightweight backpackers who have finely tuned their pack weight should look no further than the Flash 55.

 Max Weight Rec.: 35 lb.